antho-aina/sql-data-analytics-project/doc/detailed_example_framework.md

 # 📊 Beginner-Friendly Data Analytics Framework

-> **Project scope notice**
+**Project scope notice**
-> The dataset used in this project has **already been cleaned, normalized, and quality-checked** in a separate repository.
+The dataset used in this project has **already been cleaned, normalized, and quality-checked** in a separate repository.

->
-> ✔ No missing-value treatment required
-> ✔ No deduplication required
+✔ No deduplication required
-> ✔ No normalization or standardization required
+✔ No normalization or standardization required
-> ✔ Data types, keys, and integrity checks already validated
+✔ Data types, keys, and all data makes sense.

->
-> 👉 This repository focuses **only on analysis, insight generation, and reporting**.
+This repository focuses **only on analysis, insight generation, and reporting**.

 ---